-Criminal Defense Attorneys: Focused On Probation Violations
+Criminal Defense Attorneys: Focused On Probation

-Probation Violations Statewide in Arizona:
+Probation Violation Attorneys Statewide in AZ

-If a judge determines that a person has violated their probation, the judge can choose to do one of three things: 1) Continue probation; 2) Modify the conditions of release; or, 3) revoke probation.
+If a judge determines that a person has violated their probation, the judge can choose to do one of three things: 1) Continue probation, 2) Modify the conditions of release, or 3) Revoke probation.

-Any time a person violates their probation by committing a felony and the State makes an allegation that the felony was committed on release, they are not eligible for probation and must be sentenced to at least the presumptive term for the offense they committed, plus an additional two years.
-In addition, the judge can order that the time for the probation violation run consecutive to the time for the new offense.
-This can lead to a substantial amount of time in prison for what would otherwise be a relatively minor matter, like possession of marijuana.
+Suppose a person violates their probation by committing a felony, and the state makes an allegation that the felony was committed on release.
+In that case, they are not eligible for probation and must be sentenced to at least the presumptive term for the offense they committed, plus an additional two years.
+In addition, the judge can order that the probation violation run consecutive to the time for the new offense, which can lead to years in prison for what would otherwise be a relatively minor matter.

 Consequences for violating probation can be severe; it’s in your best interest to work with an attorney with experience in this area.
 Your attorney will fight to minimize the consequences of the charges you face by getting you the best possible result on any new case, negotiating with the prosecutor to drop the allegation that the offense was committed while you were on release, and fighting to make sure that any penalty you face for a probation violation runs concurrently with any sentence from the new case.